SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/doc/src/manual/product_example.rst

                 bld.bat
        \teams
           teamName.ant.xml
-    \mc_config    #contains configuration files specific to the product being build e.g. which components to include.
+    \config    #contains configuration files specific to the product being build e.g. which components to include.
         \product
             \rom
                 \include
-                    mc_product_override.iby
+                    product_override.iby
         \product_edge
             \rom
                 \include
-                    mc_product_override.iby
+                    product_override.iby
         \product_lta
             \rom
                 \include
-                    mc_product_override.iby
+                    product_override.iby
-    \mc_overlay       #these contain files that are to overwite code supplied by S60 in the same structure as is saved in the S60 code under 2 different folders
+    \overlay       #these contain files that are to overwite code supplied by S60 in the same structure as is saved in the S60 code under 2 different folders
         \common       #contains overlay files common to all products
             \files
                 \config